Modern Slavery Act

 Lewis Civil Engineering Ltd is committed to the prevention of Modern Slavery and Human Trafficking and will not tolerate or condone any such identified act within any aspect of its business activities.

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015, it sets out the activities undertaken by Lewis Civil Engineering Ltd in respect of the prevention of Modern Slavery and Human Trafficking and constitutes the Company’s annual statement for the financial period October 1st 2016 to 30th September 2017.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015, it sets out the activities undertaken by Lewis Civil Engineering Ltd in respect of the prevention of Modern Slavery and Human Trafficking and constitutes the Company’s annual statement.
+See below for link to document.

 Lewis Civil Engineering Ltd provides a diverse range of specialist construction and engineering services in support of the creation maintenance of assets for both public and private sector customers in the Infrastructure Sector.